kenjiSpecial/tubugl/README.md

 you can understand how webgl wroks and how matrix works more deeply with tubugl.

-you can understand what webgl is more, can understand why many people use three.js insted of plain webgl.

-to be honest, I understoodnd webgl more deeply during I was developing this framework.
+to be honest, I understoodnd webgl more deeply during I was developing tubugl modules.

 ## Main modules